 The works on TNPI and the Tomb of Seti I, one of Factum's first projects, showed how fragile our cultural heritage can be under the threat of time and mass tourism.
 Craftmanships such as manuscript production were also explored with a video (part of the exhibition Mindful Hands at Fondazione Giorgio Cini) and magnified images of manuscript pages on vellum, together with several facsimiles such as the Canova Sketchbooks realised in partnership with the Musei Civici of Bassano del Grappa and the Offiziolo on loan from the Fondazione Giorgio Cini.

 The Heavenly Cow from the tomb of Seti I, projected over a 3D-printed surface panel © Factum Foundation

 © Paolo Righi for Genus Bononiae

-But it's the city of Bologna, where Factum Foundation has been involved in projects since 2010, the unifying factor ultimately tying together many of the rooms.
-Works relating to the Polittico Griffoni, the façade of San Petronio, the landscape map of the Bolognese province from the Sala Bologna in the Vatican Museums, show how Bologna can be an exemplary case of how new technologies can help celebrating the long and rich history of cities and help preserve their cultural heritage.
+But it was the city of Bologna, where Factum Foundation has been involved in projects since 2010, the unifying factor ultimately tying together many of the rooms.
+Works relating to the Polittico Griffoni, the façade of San Petronio, the landscape map of the Bolognese province from the Sala Bologna in the Vatican Museums, showed how Bologna can be an exemplary case of how new technologies can help celebrating the long and rich history of cities and help preserve their cultural heritage.

-The digital data obtained from the recording of the Lamentation over the Dead Christ by Niccolò dell'Arca, located in the Church of Santa Maria della Vita, is the perfect example of what digital technology can do to enhance the preservation of cultural heritage.
-The work has been recorded especially for the exhibition.
+The digital data obtained from the recording of the Lamentation over the Dead Christ by Niccolò dell'Arca, located in the Church of Santa Maria della Vita, was (and still is) the perfect example of what digital technology can do to enhance the preservation of cultural heritage.
+The work was recorded in high resolution especially for the exhibition.